![]() |

-Before I describe my initial experience with this mod, I should probably explain what this mod even is.
+Before I describe my initial experience with this mod, I'm going to explain what this mod is.

 Even though the more "classical" alpha & beta period (2009-2011) only lasted for a small fraction of Minecraft's total existence, there is still a fairly sizeable subsect of Minecraft players that regularly play or visit beta 1.7.3.
 While nostalgia certainly plays a part, many who play beta 1.7.3 today do so because they prefer the style of gameplay that was present before the adventure update.

 BTA aims to sort of act as a fork of beta 1.7.3.
-BTA is what Minecraft's future could have looked like in an alternate universe.
+BTA is what Minecraft could have looked like in an alternate universe if development continued down the path it was going.
 The mod features some quality of life changes and fixes that would be introduced in future versions of the game; such as being able to place upside-down stairs and shapeless crafting.
 Despite bringing many new features and convenient changes to the game, the mod still expertly maintains that classic playstyle that older versions of Minecraft possess.
-Most foods do not stack, your health will not regenerate on its own, and the lack of sprint makes it more of a challenge to escape a crowd of enemies.
+Most foods do not stack (if they do it's very limited), your health will not regenerate unless you consume food, and the lack of sprint makes it more of a challenge to escape a crowd of enemies and to travel long distances.

-Many features that have been added were cut features that were once planned by Mojang during the alpha/beta stages, such as quivers.
-Some additions, such as labels or flags, are reimagined iterations of nametags and banners.
+Many features that have been added were cut features that were once planned by Mojang during the alpha & beta stages, such as quivers.
+Some additions, such as labels or flags, are reimaginings of nametags and banners.

 Labels prevent despawning and give entities names, but the name is always displayed regardless of if you're looking at the entity or not.
-To me this makes the entities feel more like an NPC in an MMO, which is fitting for the more fantasy-style design of the classic era.
-The labels are also cheap, craftable items; unlike nametags.
+To me this makes the entities appear more like an NPC in an MMO, which feels fitting for the more fantasy-style design philosophy of the classic era.
+The labels are also cheap, craftable items; unlike nametags which have to be found in chests or traded for.

 Both banners and flags are player-customizable decor.
 Flags, however, have a much more in-depth customization.
-Instead of spending dye on preset patterns that can be overlayed (like with banners), dyes are used to choose the color of your paintbrush, which is used for drawing directly on the flag (sort of like paintings in Rust!).
+Instead of spending dye on overlaying preset patterns with banners, dyes are used to choose the color of your paintbrush, which is used for drawing directly on flags (sort of like paintings in Rust).
 A dynamic wind feature is present as well, which blows the flags and clouds in different directions.
-As far as I know, this is the only thing that the dynamic wind does.
-As you can see, I've made great use of this feature:
+As you can see, I've made great use of this cool feature:

-Signs have been given a useful upgrade.
-There are some built-in common symbols or large words that you can choose to put onto a sign.
-For example, you can choose for the sign to be a large arrow pointing in a direction, the words "mine" or "farm", or specific mob faces.
-While ascii art is charming and all, these symbols serve as nicer-looking alternatives for repetitive sign indicators.
+Signs have also been given a cool twist.
+There are some built-in commonly used symbols or large words that you can choose to put onto a sign.
+For example, you can choose for the sign to be a large arrow pointing in a direction (instead of making an ascii arrow), the words "mine" or "farm", or specific mob faces.

-I don't intend to go into too much detail on every single feature of the mod (read the forum post for more details), as it's honestly a really pleasant experience discovering and learning the new features and stuff for yourself.
-However, there are some more obscure things that you might want to consult the mod's wiki for.
-Pressing the "R" key ingame gives access to a recipebook, which gives you vague ideas of what you might be able to craft.
-Items and blocks in the book are blacked-out until you discover them.
-It might be fun for you to infer what else is in the mod based on what you see in my screenshots.
+I don't want to go too into detail on every feature of the mod (read the forum post for more details), as it's honestly a really pleasant experience discovering and learning the new features for yourself.
+This is especially the case if you've played the game for years, and want to re-experience the game in a new light.
+However, there are some things that you might want to consult the mod's wiki for.
+It might be fun for you to guess what else is in the mod based on what you see in my screenshots.

 Here are some more pics of the outside of my house: